apache/nuttx/configs/nutiny-nuc120/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
        CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

     3. Serial Console.
-The serial console is on UART1 which is available on JP5:
+A serial console is required to see the OS test output.
+The serial console is configured on UART1 which is available on JP5:

        UART1 RX signal (RXD1) is on PB.4, pin 8, and